voiio/dramatiq-crontab/README.md

 ## Setup

-You need to have [Dramatiq][dramatiq] installed and setup properly.
+You need to have [Dramatiq] installed and setup properly.

 ```ShellSession
 python3 -m pip install dramatiq-crontab